SFP Secondary Cluster: Glitch in Computation

 A function returns the address of a stack variable, which will cause unintended program behavior, typically in the form of a crash.

-The software uses a signed primitive and performs a cast to an unsigned primitive, which can produce an unexpected value if the value of the signed primitive can not b...
+The product uses a signed primitive and performs a cast to an unsigned primitive, which can produce an unexpected value if the value of the signed primitive can not be...

 The behavior of this function is undefined unless its control parameter is set to a specific value.

-The software performs an operation on a number that causes it to be sign extended when it is transformed into a larger data type.
-When the original number is negative,...
+The product performs an operation on a number that causes it to be sign extended when it is transformed into a larger data type.
+When the original number is negative, ...

-The software uses an unsigned primitive and performs a cast to a signed primitive, which can produce an unexpected value if the value of the unsigned primitive can not...
+The product uses an unsigned primitive and performs a cast to a signed primitive, which can produce an unexpected value if the value of the unsigned primitive can not ...

-The programmer accidentally uses the wrong operator, which changes the application logic in security-relevant ways.
+The product accidentally uses the wrong operator, which changes the logic in security-relevant ways.

 The code uses a variable that has not been initialized, leading to unpredictable or unintended results.